Libensemble/libensemble/docs/tutorials/forces_gpu_tutorial.rst

 if a larger simulation requires two MPI tasks (and two GPUs), set ``resource_sets`` field to *2* for that sim_id in the generator function.

-The calling script run_libe_forces.py_ contains alternative commented out lines for a variable resource example.
+The calling script run_libe_forces.py_ contains alternative commented-out lines for a variable resource example.
 Search for "Uncomment for var resources"

 In this case, the simulator function will still work, assigning one CPU processor and one GPU to each MPI rank.
 If you want to have one rank with multiple GPUs, then change source lines 29/30 accordingly.

-Further guidance on varying resource to workers can be found under the :doc:`resource manager<../resource_manager/resources_index>`.
+Further guidance on varying the resources assigned to workers can be found under the :doc:`resource manager<../resource_manager/resources_index>` section.

 Checking GPU usage
 ------------------

 The output of `forces.x` will say if it has run on the host or device.
-When running libEnsemble, this can be found under the ``ensemble`` direcotry.
+When running libEnsemble, this can be found under the ``ensemble`` directory.

 You can check you are running forces on the GPUs as expected by using profiling tools and/or by using a monitoring utility.
 For NVIDIA GPUs, for example, the **Nsight** profiler is